Criticism of fast food: Fast food and diet

-On average, nearly one-third of U.S. children aged 4 to 19 eat fast food on a daily basis.
-Over the course of a year this is likely to result in a child gaining six extra pounds every year.
-In a research experiment published in Pediatrics, 6,212 children and adolescents ages 4 to 19 years old were examined to extrapolate some information about fast food.
+On average, nearly one-third of U.S. children aged 4 to 19 eat fast food every day.
+Over the course of a year this is likely to result in a child gaining six extra pounds in weight.
+In a research experiment published in Pediatrics, 6,212 children and adolescents aged 4 to 19 were examined to extrapolate some information about fast food.
 Upon interviewing the participants in the experiment, it was reported that on any given day 30.3% of the total sample had eaten fast food.
 Fast-food consumption was prevalent in both males and females, in all racial/ethnic groups, and in all regions of the country.